-5.7 Door Interlocks, Figure 20
+5.7 Door Interlocks, Figure 17

-Never attempt to override the interlock system.
+Never bypass the door interlock system.
 Doing so could result in injury from unexpected blasting.

-5.7.1 The door interlocks disable the blasting control circuit when the door is open.
-To enable blasting, the door interlock switch must be engaged when the door is closed.
-The interlocks are set at the factory and do not usually require field adjustment unless parts are replaced.
+5.7.1 The door interlocks disable the blasting control circuit when doors are open.
+To enable blasting, the door interlock switches must be engaged when doors are closed.
+The interlocks are set at the factory and do not normally require field adjustment unless parts are replaced.
 When adjustment is required, proceed as follows.

-5.7.2 Close cabinet door.
+5.7.2 Close cabinet doors.